django-guardian/django-guardian/docs/userguide/admin-integration.md

 # Admin integration

-Django comes with excellent and widely used *Admin* application.
+Django comes with an excellent and widely used *Admin* application.
 Basically, it provides content management for Django applications.
-User with access to admin panel can manage users, groups, permissions and other data provided by system.
+Users with access to admin panel can manage users, groups, permissions and other data provided by system.

-`django-guardian` comes with simple object permissions management integration for Django\'s admin application.
+`django-guardian` comes with simple object permissions management integration for Django's admin application.

 ## Usage

-It is very easy to use admin integration.
-Simply use `GuardedModelAdmin`{.interpreted-text role="admin"} instead of standard `django.contrib.admin.ModelAdmin` class for registering models within the admin.
-In example, look at following model:
+It is easy to use admin integration.
+Simply use `GuardedModelAdmin` instead of standard `django.contrib.admin.ModelAdmin` class for registering models within the admin.
+In example, look at the following model:

 ``` python
 from django.db import models